-In 2015, the total water disposed to water courses by AMG Critical Materials equaled 3,629,000 cubic meters compared to 3,555,000 cubic meters in 2014.
-This slight increase is attributed to variations in production volumes and product mix.
+In 2016, the total water disposed to water courses by AMG Critical Materials equaled 3,257,000 cubic meters compared to 3,629,000 cubic meters in 2015.
+This decrease is attributed to improvements in efficiencies at the AMG Mineração mine, production levels and product mix.
+Of the total amount, 1,970,000 million cubic meters of water were discharged to the same water body from which it is withdrawn at the mine site in Brazil, a 15% reduction from 2015.

-After mining activities, most of AMG Critical Material's water is used for cooling purposes and therefore produces clean water discharges, some of the wet chemical processes generate aqueous waste streams.
-This included cooling water used by the silicon metal furnaces and mine water from dewatering pumps.
+After mining activities, most of AMG Critical Material's water is used for cooling purposes and therefore produces clean water discharges, and some of the wet chemical processes generate aqueous waste streams.
+This included cooling water used by the silicon metal furnaces as well as mine water from dewatering pumps.
 In several locations, mine water is utilized for process water before final discharge.
-For the 8 production sites reporting industrial process water disposal, the major constituents were metals (807 kg), fluoride (5861 kg), sulfate (1033 mt) and total suspended solids (185 mt).
+For the 8 production sites reporting industrial process water disposal, the major constituents were metals (712 kg), fluoride (6,180 kg), sulfate (1,039 mt) and total suspended solids (36 mt).